Eagle II / Eagle III / Eagle IV Armoured Reconnaissance Vehicle, Switzerland

 In December 2003, GDLS-E Mowag rolled out the Eagle IV 4×4 vehicle.
 Eagle IV is built on the DURO chassis with payload increased to 2,400kg and a reduction in width of 120mm which allows two fully equipped vehicles to be transported in a C-130 aircraft without special preparation.
 Eagle IV has increased ballistic weapon and mine protection.
 It is also available in a non-armoured version.

 In December 2005, Denmark ordered 85 Eagle IV vehicles.
-Deliveries began in September 2006 and are scheduled to conclude in December 2007.
-The Eagle IV replaces Denmark's Eagle I.
+Deliveries began in September 2006 and were scheduled to conclude by December 2007.
+The Eagle IV replaces Denmark’s Eagle I.

 In July 2008, the German Army placed an order for 20 Eagle IV vehicles for evaluation.
 In November 2008, the army ordered 198 Eagle IV vehicles with a further 474 vehicles an option.
-Deliveries are to begin by the end of 2008 and conclude in 2010.
-The vehicles will be fitted with the KMW FLW100/200 remotely controlled weapon station.
+The first vehicles were delivered and deployed in Afghanistan by May 2009.
+The remaining deliveries concluded in September 2010.
+The vehicles are fitted with the KMW FLW100/200 remotely controlled weapon station.

 Eagle II reconnaissance vehicle